Start the service

 2. Windows users with an NVIDIA graphics card should use the NVIDIA Control Panel to change screen resolution.

-Otherwise change your screen resolution by using the provided Linux OS tools (dependent on distribution).
+Change your screen resolution by using the provided Linux OS tools (dependent on distribution).

-In Windows, right click on the desktop and select Screen resolution.
-Change the resolution dropdown to your desired resolution and then click ‘OK’.
+In Windows, right-click on the desktop and select Screen resolution.
+Change the resolution dropdown to your desired resolution and then click OK.

 Downscale Screen Resolution